Security Program | Centralize Existing Findings Reports in your Security Program

-Tip 1: Garbage in, Garbage out.
-Ensure to try and collect any findings that are relevant to providing insight about your current security posture.
+Tip 1: Garbage in, garbage out.
+Try and collect any findings that are relevant to providing insight about your current security posture.
 If you have gaps in your identified findings, it is impossible to get to a valid roadmap in step 3.

 Tip 2: Don’t be picky on what you collect for inclusion.
 Determine relevance of findings report for security after you review it, not before.
 One big caveat to Tip 2 above is to leave findings from technical vulnerability scanning activities, such as Nessus, Rapid 7, etc out of this activity for now.
-The reason is that though these findings are critical, they are too detailed for this step in the process and therefore should be handled using a more appropriate approach.
+Although these findings are critical, they are too detailed for this step in the process and therefore should be handled using a more appropriate approach.

 Tip 3: Absolutely include duplicate findings.
-When you fix this issue, you get to cross off all those duplicates for free; doesn’t get better than that
+When you fix this issue, you get to cross off all those duplicates for free.
+It doesn’t get better than that!

 Tip 5: Don’t worry if the report was performed by another group in your organization.
 For example, if you are in the information security office don’t be afraid to collect reports that may live in groups such as finance.
 Groups like finance, especially if your organization is publicly traded, are often subject to assessments like General Control Reviews for SOX.
 These reviews often have great insight about information security safeguards and the findings will be directly related.

 Tip 6: Some common areas to locate this information include:

 - Any assessments performed by or for the information security program

 - Readiness assessments for SAE16

 - Finalized SAE16 opinions